DragonStashDefi/dragon-stash-defi-info-api/documentation.md

 # Documentation

-All PantherSwap pairs consist of two different tokens.
+All DragonStash pairs consist of two different tokens.
 BNB is not a native currency in PantherSwap, and is represented only by WBNB in the pairs.

-The canonical WBNB address used by the PantherSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.
+The canonical WBNB address used by the DragonStash interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

 Results are cached for 2 minutes (or 120 seconds).